 Today you will learn how to invest, what you can invest in, and why you should invest.
 We also cover the various investment options you can invest in as well as the investment strategies you can use.

 If you are a total beginner, this guide will serve you extremely well.
 If you view yourself as a professional, read on.
 You might be surprised.

 Why Should We Invest Our Money?

-#1 Achieve Financial Independent — This isn’t about quitting your job or retiring early but have the option to do so.
+#1 Achieve Financial Independence — This isn’t about quitting your job or retiring early but having the option to do so.
 It’s about achieving financial self-sustainability without relying on job.
-Such option allows you to live your life at your own terms and isn’t that what most people dreams of?
+Such an option allows you to live your life at your own terms and isn’t that what most people dreams of?
 Fortunately, our personal finance & investment community is a big fan of this concept and there are many blogs you can follow.

 #2 Put your money to work (harder) — Your money has to be parked somewhere whether it is in your wallet or bank accounts.
 But the problem is, both are not offering the returns that can impact your wealth.
-We believe that you should utilize your financial capital just as how you use your human capital for salary; human capital falls with age but financial capital accumulates and increases over time.
-Why don’t let your money work for you instead of leaving it idle in banks?
+We believe that you should utilise your financial capital just as how you use your human capital for salary; human capital falls with age but financial capital accumulates and increases over time thanks to compound interest.
+That's why its so important to put your money to work.

-#4 Retirement — Investing for retirement is one of the main reasons we see among our students attending our courses.
-Many are worried that their savings (including CPF) are not able to catch up with their retirement lifestyle once they are no longer employed.
+#4 Retirement — Investing for retirement is one of the main reasons our students tell us when they attend our courses.
+Many are worried that their savings (including CPF) are not able to provide them with the life they want when they retire.

 The Truth About Investment Returns & Getting Rich Through Investing.